Don't Have Time To Read the Entire Guide Now?

 This is a pretty advanced topic, so we won’t be diving too deep into it here, but we’d be remiss if we didn’t at least mention it.

 Programmatic advertising is the traditional ad buying and selling process — digitized and fully automated.
 Instead of using people to buy and sell online ads, programmatic advertising uses software to do so in real-time, all the time.
 In this instance, advertisers bid on available ad supply through a stock exchange-style interface.

 There are many kinds of programmatic buying, from preferred deals to private marketplaces to open exchanges.
 Different types of programmatic buying provide a range of options that, on one end, come close to traditional insertion order (IO), or direct buying experience, and on the other end are completely automated.

 Often, incorporating some level of direct demand, where advertisers are searching for very specific types of websites or digital properties on which to display ads, can create significant increases in overall revenue generated.
-Getting access to direct demand is something that is not available through DIY tools, and is a more advanced strategy typically executed through a monetization partner.
+Getting access to direct demand is something that is not available through DIY tools, and is a more advanced ad monetization strategy typically executed through a monetization partner.

 Different types or sizes of publishers will have different ways in which they balance the revenue coming in from both programmatic and direct-sold ads.
 Typically larger publishers will have a blend of both types, whereas smaller publishers just starting out may focus solely on programmatic ads.

 When is it Time to Ask for Help?